Tomi292/Uncursus-Installer/README.md

 8) Update Each Package Separately

+9) Add This Repo (https://repo.theodyssey.dev/) And Update Sileo

-9) Add This Repo (https://artikushg.github.io/) And Install The Package "PreferenceLoader"
+10) Add This Repo (https://artikushg.github.io/) And Install The Package "PreferenceLoader"

-10) Enjoy
+XX) Enjoy

 --->  ATTENTION:   After A Restart Unc0ver Has To Be Executed Twice.
 First Try Will Failed.
 Click "View Log" And Run Unc0ver Again.